taehyunnkim/vulnalert/README.md

 ### Frontend
 - Unregister a library
 - Add data to chart in Dashboard page
-- Screen size responsiveness
+- Screen size responsiveness for Dashboard page
 - Pagination for libraries and vulnerabilities page
-- Email HTML template
 - Add published date for vulnerabilities

 ### Backend